mseminatore/ann/IMPROVEMENT_ROADMAP.md

   - ~~7 asserts in ann.c~~
   - All converted to proper error handling with return codes

-- [ ] **Add Bias Updates to AdaGrad/RMSProp/Adam**
+- [x] **Add Bias Updates to AdaGrad/RMSProp/Adam**
-  - Current optimizer implementations only update weights, not biases
+  - ~~Current optimizer implementations only update weights, not biases~~
-  - Follow pattern from other optimizers that update both
+  - ~~Follow pattern from other optimizers that update both~~
+  - All optimizers now properly update biases using their respective algorithms

 ## Medium Priority